There are a lot of things that you can do in order to improve your money mindset.

 Can you give every one of your £/$/€ a job to do including building you your wealth?

-By detailing out where you want your money to go, you are going each pound earnt a job to do.
+By detailing where you want your money to go, you are going each pound earnt a job.
 Now that you know where they should be going, including to fun things, you can keep track of what is working or not.

-Ongoing reading on personal finance will help to build up your financial skills and muscles.
-Adding in a book on money, investing or self-development into your reading list will slowly expand your knowledge around the subject.
+Ongoing reading on personal finance will help build your financial skills and muscles.
+Adding a book on money, investing or self-development to your reading list will slowly expand your knowledge of the subject.

-Reading around the subject of personal finance even if you are a complete beginner will slowly begin to expand your familiarity and knowledge of key financial terms and principles.
-Reading about how other people overcame debt or stated investing will help you see how you might do it.
+Even if you are a complete beginner, reading about personal finance will slowly expand your familiarity and knowledge of key financial terms and principles.
+Reading about how others overcame debt or started investing will help you see how you might do it.

 Over time this accumulation of knowledge will have a massive compounding effect on your success with money.
-Just like bank interest either the way you earn or pay it compounds, so does your knowledge overtime.
+Just like bank interest, either the way you earn or pay it compounds, and so does your knowledge over time.

 You can read or listen to books now, so there are limited excuses for not reading more.

 7.Create Good habits around money